Bloody Sunday (1972): Saville Inquiry

 In 1998, during the latter stages of the Northern Ireland peace process, Prime Minister Blair agreed to hold a public inquiry into Bloody Sunday.
 The inquiry, chaired by Lord Saville, was established in April 1998.
 The other judges were John Toohey, a former Justice of the High Court of Australia who had worked on Aboriginal issues (he replaced New Zealander Sir Edward Somers, who retired from the Inquiry in 2000 for personal reasons), and William Hoyt, former Chief Justice of New Brunswick and member of the Canadian Judicial Council.
 The inquiry heard testimony at the Guildhall in Derry from March 2000 until November 2004.

-The Saville Inquiry was much more comprehensive than the Widgery Tribunal, interviewing a wide range of witnesses including local residents, soldiers, journalists and politicians, and reviewing large amounts of photographs and footage.
-Lord Saville declined to comment on the Widgery report and made the point that this was a judicial inquiry into Bloody Sunday, not the Widgery Tribunal.
+The Saville Inquiry was much more comprehensive than the Widgery Tribunal, interviewing a wide range of witnesses.
+These included local residents, soldiers, journalists and politicians.
+The inquiry also reviewed a large volume of photographs and footage.
+Lord Saville declined to comment on the Widgery report: he emphasised that this was a judicial inquiry into Bloody Sunday, not a review of the Widgery Tribunal.

 Colonel Wilford expressed anger at the decision to hold the inquiry and said he was proud of his actions on Bloody Sunday.
 Two years later, in 2000, Wilford said: "There might have been things wrong in the sense that some innocent people, people who were not carrying a weapon, were wounded or even killed.
 But that was not done as a deliberate malicious act.
 It was done as an act of war."
 In 2007, General (then Captain) Sir Mike Jackson, adjutant of 1 Para on Bloody Sunday, said: "I have no doubt that innocent people were shot."
 This was in contrast to his insistence, for more than 30 years, that those killed had not been innocent.